 What happens if my visa application is refused?

-Who can apply for AAT review?
+Who can apply to the AAT for review?

-What will happen after review?
+What will happen after the review?

 The Administrative Appeals Tribunal (AAT) can decide to affirm, set aside or remit the DHA’s decision for further consideration.
 The AAT may then give the DHA further directions that it must take into account when reconsidering its decision.

 What are my options if my appeal fails at the AAT?

 If the AAT decides to ‘affirm’ the decision of the DHA, meaning that they agree with the original refusal decision, you might be able to take your case further by appealing the decision to the Federal Circuit Court of Australia (FCCA) if there has been a legal error made at the AAT.
 Unlike the AAT the FCCA does not consider new material or evidence that was not made available to the AAT.
 It is highly recommended to engage a lawyer to represent you at the FCC because to be successful you need to establish that on the law errors were made by the AAT.